Season 1, Episode 33

 Dr. Lorne Brown:

-And I want to highlight it’s the frequency, how often you do it a day versus how long you do it.
-And I’ve found that in so much of the conscious hacks that I use in my practice is frequently doing it throughout the day seems to be more impactful than if you did four 20 minutes sessions in a day is better than 100 minute session.
+And I want to highlight the frequency, how often you do it a day versus how long you do it.
+And I’ve found that in so many of the conscious hacks that I use in my practice, frequently doing it throughout the day seems to be more impactful than if you did four 20 minute sessions in a day is better than a 100 minute session.
 And that a hundred minutes is more than the 80-minute total.
 So if you do four 20 minute practices, that’s 80 minutes total for the day.
-But those four times at 20 minutes each is so much more impactful than just once at a 100 minutes.
+But those four times at 20 minutes each is so much more impactful than just once at 100 minutes.

 Dr. Judy Lovas: